*comes over, sits down in backwards chair* So you've decided to become a Milwaukee Bucks fan.

 First things first: YAH-nis.
 We're happy to bring in new fans, but if you mispronounce his name – or make a tired joke about how he's got a lot of letters in his name – just turn in your jersey and prepare to be swiftly excommunicated from Deer District.

-Even after winning MVP trophies already, these NBA Finals have been a pretty spectacular coming-out party for Giannis, wowwing fans and doubters alike between the 40-point games, mesmerizing key plays and delightful media quotes philosophizing about life and needing "a tinkle."
+Even after winning MVP trophies already, last season's NBA Finals were a pretty spectacular coming-out party for Giannis, wowwing fans and doubters alike between the 50-point clinching games, mesmerizing key plays and delightful media quotes philosophizing about life and needing "a tinkle."
 But while this may seem like peak Giannis, it's really just the tip of the iceberg when it comes to delightful Greek Freak moments.
 He's been this enchanting ever since his arrival in Milwaukee – from his remarkable origin story to his joyous early excursions into the world of American junk food and tales like needing an Uber to get to a game his rookie season.
 And that's not even including his increasingly incredible on-court play, slapping blocks around and dunking upon unfortunate victims and mean-mugging his way into our hearts.

-Everyone's making references to "tinkling" and The Block right now – and deservedly so.
+Everyone's making references to "tinkling," The Block and 50-pieces right now – and deservedly so.
 But if you want to sound like a long-time Bucks fan, mention how much Giannis loved "smoothies" back in his earliest Milwaukee days and harken back to that glorious time he body-checked Mike Dunleavy into the second row.

 What's the deal with "Bucks in six"?